zesterer/openmw-shaders/README.md

 ## Download

-This shader pack currently supports both development builds of OpenMW and OpenMW 0.48 (still in pre-release).
-Where possible, I'd recommend using a development build of OpenMW to get access to all of the latest funky features.
+This shader pack currently supports both [development builds]((https://openmw.org/downloads/)) of OpenMW and OpenMW 0.48 (still in pre-release).
+I recommend using a development build of OpenMW if you can to get access to all of the latest funky features of both OpenMW and this shader pack.

 - [For OpenMW Development](https://github.com/zesterer/openmw-shaders/archive/refs/heads/main.zip)